google-deepmind/mujoco/doc/modeling.rst

 ~~~~~~~~~~~~~~~

 A number of MJCF elements have the optional attribute :at:`user`, which defines a custom element-specific parameter
 array.
 This interacts with the corresponding "nuser_XXX" attribute of the :ref:`size <size>` element.
-If for example we set :at:`nuser_geom` to 5, then every geom in mjModel will have a custom array of 5 real-valued
+If for example we
+set :at:`nuser_geom` to 5, then every geom in mjModel will have a custom array of 5 real-valued parameters.
+These geom-
-parameters.
-These geom-specific parameters are either defined in the MJCF file via the :at:`user` attribute of
+specific parameters are either defined in the MJCF file via the :at:`user` attribute of :ref:`geom <geom>`, or set to 0
-:ref:`geom <geom>`, or set to 0 by the compiler if this attribute is omitted.
-MuJoCo does not use these
+by the compiler if this attribute is omitted.
+The default value of all "nuser_XXX" attributes is -1, which instructs the
+compiler to automatically set this value to the length of the maximum associated :at:`user` attribute defined in the
-parameters in any internal computations; instead they are available for custom computations.
-The parser allows arrays
+model.
+MuJoCo does not use these parameters in any internal computations; instead they are available for custom
-of arbitrary length in the XML, and the compiler later resizes them to length nuser_XXX.
+computations.
+The parser allows arrays of arbitrary length in the XML, and the compiler later resizes them to length
+nuser_XXX.

 Some element-specific parameters that are normally used in internal computations can also be used in custom
 computations.
 This is done by installing user callbacks which override parts of the simulation pipeline.
 For example,